Peru | Machu Picchu Visitor Limits in 2026: Daily Caps, Circuits, and Official Tickets

 Regulating tourist flow is essential to prevent degradation of this prominent historical monument within the sanctuary.

-Tickets for Machu Picchu are exclusively available on the official site, tuboleto.culture.pe, as stipulated by regulations from the Minister of Culture, Fabricio Valencia Gibaja.
+Tickets for Machu Picchu are exclusively available on the official site, tuboleto.culture.pe, as stipulated by Peru’s Ministry of Culture regulations.
 This online platform enables visitors to plan in advance and enhances control over daily visitor numbers.

 As an iconic international attraction, Machu Picchu requires preservation policies to sustain it as an economic asset for the Cusco region and for future generations.

-Each year, the maximum visitor capacity is determined through a ministerial resolution based on a technical report from the Decentralized Directorate of Culture of Cusco, due by October 31.
+Each year, the maximum visitor capacity is determined through a ministerial resolution based on a technical report from the Decentralized Directorate of Culture of Cusco, based on an annual technical report issued by the Decentralized Directorate of Culture of Cusco.
 During peak months, visitor numbers are expected to approach the set capacity.

 These efforts prioritize safeguarding Machu Picchu’s cultural and historical integrity.
 By regulating visitor numbers, the Ministry of Culture aims to minimize damage caused by growing tourism over recent years.